 - A carbon monoxide detector must be installed within the property.
 If the boiler is situated within a letting bedroom, this unit must be linked to the mains.
 However, if the boiler is in a kitchen, a battery operated unit will suffice.

 - Utilities (gas and electric) must be on a quarterly meter in all cases.
 We do not accept property onto our register where the students have to use a key/card, as it is your responsibility to ensure heat and light to all communal areas and this would include the constant supply to the mains fire alarm system.

-- All separate WC's must have a wash hand basin.
+- All separate WCs must have a wash hand basin.
 The exception would be if all letting bedrooms have their own wash hand basin.